Uncertainty over Trump policy clouds global outlook – World Bank

 WASHINGTON: The World Bank on Tuesday pared back its global growth estimate for 2017, but uncertainty about the economic policies of US President-elect Donald Trump is clouding the outlook.

 “We need to pay attention.
-All eyes are on US policymakers and how they will formulate their policies,” Ayhan Kose, main author of the World Bank’s global forecast, told Agence France-Presse in an interview.
+All eyes are on US policymakers and how they will formulate their policies,” Ayhan Kose, main author of the World Bank’s global forecast, told AFP in an interview.

 “What happens in the United States does not stay in the United States.”